mcc-us/mcc-us.github.io/_posts/2024-07-17-qbo-trainings.md

 - Designing workflows & choosing tools that allow you to collaborate with your client
 - Assigning tasks to yourself, your staff, & the client based on individual strengths

-## Onboarding clients who are new to QuickBooks Online

 - New Client Checklist.xsl
 - Milage